qqwertyui/zipper/README.md

-# zipper
-Zip archive unpacker created for learning purposes.

-It supports following data formats:
+## Application and library for zip manipulations

+### 1. Description
+Simple zip archive unpacker and lister created for learning purposes.
+If you are not interested in application but in library itself it can be found under src/zipcxx It supports zip files that encryptions scheme is:
 - stored
-- deflate
+- deflated

-It also doesn't understand what encryption is so any zip encrypted with password cannot be opened.
+It doesn't understand what encryption is so any zip encrypted with password cannot be opened.
-This project uses slightly modified version of gflags which can be found in this repo.

-1. Requirements:
+### 2. Requirements:
-- g++ with c++17 support
+#### 2.1 Libraries
 - gflags
 - gtest
-- zlib compression library
+- zlib
+#### 2.2 Tools
+- g++ with c++17 support
+- cygwin (bash, find)
+- cmake
+- gnu make

-2. Build:
+### 3. Build:

-git clone https://github.com/qqwertyui/zipper && cd zipper
+- git clone https://github.com/qqwertyui/zipper && cd zipper

-mkdir build && cd build

-cmake .. -G "Unix Makefiles"

-make
+- bash ; source setup.sh
+- build_app
+- run_tests (optional)

-3. Examples:
+### 4. Examples:

-- Get archive contents:
+#### Get archive contents:

-./zipper -f SDL2-2.0.16-win32-x64.zip
+- ./zipper -f SDL2-2.0.16-win32-x64.zip -m list

-- Unpack archive:
+#### Unpack archive:

-./zipper -f SDL2-2.0.16-win32-x64.zip -m extract
+- ./zipper -f SDL2-2.0.16-win32-x64.zip -m extract